 Reasons You Don’t Need an Annuity

 While you’re celebrating this great accomplishment, have fun but be cautious.
-Lean on your financial advisors and family for sound advice.
-If for some reason you don’t have a financial planner, take the time to find one.
-You don’t have time or money to waste.
-If you need a financial planner, feel free to contact my financial planning company, Heritage Investors.
-My team members and I are more than happy to set up a consultation with you to see if we can help you in any way.
+Lean on your trained financial advisor for sound advice about what to do with your money.
+If for some reason you don’t have a financial planner, GET ONE NOW!
+We are more than happy to set up a consultation call between you and our award-winning team to see if we are a good fit.
+You need strategies that can help you keep the windfall you just received.